George Martin

-Martin's career spanned more than six decades in music, film, television and live performance.
+Martin's career spanned more than sixty years in music, film, television and live performance.
 Before working with the Beatles and other pop musicians, he produced comedy and novelty records in the 1950s and early 1960s as the head of EMI's Parlophone label, working with Peter Sellers, Spike Milligan and Bernard Cribbins, among others.
-His work with other Liverpool rock groups in the early–mid 1960s helped popularize the Merseybeat sound.
 In 1965, he left EMI and formed his own production company, Associated Independent Recording.

-In his career, Martin produced 30 number-one hit singles in the United Kingdom and 23 number-one hits in the United States, and won six Grammy Awards.
-He also held a number of senior executive roles at media companies and contributed to a wide range of charitable causes, including his work for The Prince's Trust and the Caribbean island of Montserrat.
+AllMusic has described Martin as the "world's most famous record producer".
+In his career, Martin produced 30 number-one hit singles in the United Kingdom and 23 number-one hits in the United States, winning six Grammy Awards.
 In recognition of his services to the music industry and popular culture, he was made a Knight Bachelor in 1996.

 Early years

-Martin was born on 3 January 1926 in Highbury, London, to Henry ("Harry") and Bertha Beatrice (née Simpson) Martin.
+Martin was born on 3 January 1926 in North London to Henry ("Harry") and Bertha Beatrice (née Simpson) Martin.
 He had an older sister, Irene.
-In George's early years, the family lived modestly, first in Highbury and then Drayton Park.
+In Martin's early years, the family lived modestly, first in Highbury and then Drayton Park.
 Harry worked as a craftsman carpenter in a small attic workshop, while Bertha cooked meals at a communal stove in their apartment building.
-At age 5, George contracted scarlet fever; Bertha, a nurse during the First World War, treated him at home.
-In 1931, the family moved to Aubert Park in Highbury, where the Martin family first lived with electricity.
+In 1931, the family moved to Aubert Park in Highbury, where they lived with electricity for the first time.

-When he was six, George's family acquired a piano that sparked his interest in music.
-At eight years of age, he persuaded his parents that he should take piano lessons, but those ended after only six lessons because of a disagreement between his mother and the teacher.
-Martin created his first piano composition, "The Spider's Dance" at age eight.
-George continued to learn piano on his own through his youth, building a working knowledge of music theory through his natural perfect pitch.
+When he was six, Martin's family acquired a piano that sparked his interest in music.
+At eight years of age, he persuaded his parents that he should take piano lessons, but those ended after only six sessions because of a disagreement between his mother and the teacher.
+Martin created his first piano composition, "The Spider's Dance", at age eight.
+Martin continued to learn piano on his own through his youth, building a working knowledge of music theory through his natural perfect pitch.

-As a child, he attended several Roman Catholic schools, including Our Lady of Sion (Holloway), St Joseph's School (Highgate), and at St Ignatius' College (Stamford Hill), where he had won a scholarship.
-When World War II broke out, St Ignatius College students were evacuated to Welwyn Garden City.
-George's family left London, with him being enrolled at Bromley Grammar School.
+As a child, he attended several Roman Catholic schools, including Our Lady of Sion (Holloway), St Joseph's School (Highgate), and at St Ignatius' College (Stamford Hill), where he won a scholarship.
+When World War II broke out, Martin's family left London, with his being enrolled at Bromley Grammar School.
 At Bromley, Martin led and played piano in a locally popular dance band, the Four Tune Tellers.
-He was influenced at this time by George Shearing and Meade Lux Lewis.
-He also took up acting in a troupe called the Quavers.
-With money earned from playing dances, Martin resumed formal piano lessons and learned musical notation.
-Martin endured the London Blitz during this time, inspiring an interest in aircraft.
+The pianists George Shearing and Meade Lux Lewis influenced his style.
+He also took up acting in a troupe called the Quavers, and, with money earned from playing dances, he resumed formal piano lessons and learned musical notation.